How to Avoid Problem Tenants

 Landlords should use caution in this area as well since it is not difficult in today's computer age to forge documents and create an advantageous proof of income.
 A follow-up phone call to an applicant’s place of work is always a good idea to confirm the information presented in writing.

 While character references can be helpful, they must not be used to shift the decision either way since even the most shady of characters can find someone to act as a personal reference.
-More importantly, getting a reference from previous landlords will be much more valuable in helping to paint a picture of the kind of tenant the individual has been.
+More importantly, getting a reference from previous landlords will be much more valuable in helping to paint a picture of the kind of tenant the individual has been, including whether they were a bad tenant who caused issues for other tenants in the building.

 Most landlords will not hesitate to give a detailed accounting of the type of tenant the person was, especially if the experience was negative and the individual left the landlord with unpaid rent or damages.
+In such cases, landlords may need to use the security deposit to cover damages or, if necessary, pursue claims in small claims court to recover additional costs.
 Likewise, any positive experiences the landlord had with the tenant will be revealed.
 It is a good idea to always get any reference information in writing with an address and phone number of the landlord.
 A follow-up phone call to the landlord is also a good idea just to make certain the information in the letter came from them.

-Whether the landlord is renting the property on a month-to-month lease basis or the term of the lease agreement is for a long period of time, it is important to conduct a thorough investigation into the tenant's background to ensure avoiding renting to a problem tenant.
+Whether the landlord is renting the property on a month-to-month lease basis or the term of the lease agreement is for a long period of time, it is important to conduct a thorough investigation into the tenant’s background to ensure avoiding renting to a problem tenant.
+References from previous landlords can reveal how the tenant interacted with other tenants and whether they caused issues in rental units.
 In the end, a face-to-face meeting with the tenant in their current home can tell a landlord a great deal about the individual and how they keep up the property.
+Additionally, landlords should conduct inspections of rental units regularly to assess how tenants maintain the property and to identify any potential problems early.
 This is a good final check to perform just prior to making a decision.

 A proper background investigation can be a time consuming and tedious endeavor, but this effort is minimal compared to the problems that might be suffered trying to evict and recoup damages from a problem tenant.